mkalam-alami/rwnd/README.md

 2. Serve with your favorite web server (I like [http-server](https://www.npmjs.com/package/http-server) for development).
 3. Play!

-The whole thing is made to be hacked as you want, the code being quite short (<300 lines) and hopefully readable.
+The whole thing is made to be hacked as you want, the code being quite short and hopefully readable.

 ## Advanced story features